andrevidela/Research-report/Thesis/index.md

 \newpage
 # Introduction

 In this project I will demonstrate different uses and results stemming from a programming practice that allows us to specify how many times each variable is being used.
 This information is part of the type system, in our case we are tracking if a variable is allowed to be used exactly once, or if it has no restrictions.
-Such types are called “linear types”.
+Such types system is called a “linear type system”.

-As we will see there is a lot more to this story, so as part of this thesis, I will spend some time introducing dependent types and linear types.
-After that we will see some examples of (new and old) uses for linear types in Idris2.
-This focus on practical examples will be followed by a context review of the existing body of theoretical work around linear types.
-Once both the theoretical and practical landscape have been set I will delve into the main two topics of this thesis, the ergonomics of Quantitative Type Theory\cite{qtt}\cite{nuttin} (QTT, for short) for software development and the performance improvement we can derive from the linearity features of Idris2.
+As we will see there is a lot more to this story, so as part of this thesis, I will spend some time introducing dependent types as well as our host language: Idris.
+This warm up will be followed by a context review outlining the existing body of work abour to linear types and related topics.
+Once both the theoretical and technical landscape have been set I will introduce the concept of linear and quantitative type in order to.
+Which is the final piece to nderstand the two main topics of this thesis, the ergonomics of Quantitative Type Theory\cite{qtt}\cite{nuttin} (QTT, for short) for software development and the performance improvement we can derive from the linearity features of Idris2.

-The ergonomics chapter will focus on how the current implementation of Idris can be extended, and the steps already taken toward those extensions.
-The performance chapter will analyse one aspect of performance that can be optimised thanks to clever use of linearity.
+Those two chapters reflect the main goal of this thesis which is to explore the uses of quantitative types in a dependently-types setting, for real-world programs.
+This exploration aims to explain their limitations and propose ways of getting around them.
+Some of those ideas have been implemented in the Idris2 compiler and we discuss their details and consequences.

 Let us begin slowly and introduce the basic concepts.
 The following will only make assumptions about basic understanding of imperative and functional programming.